afronski/bferl/README.md

 *Brainfuck* and *Brainfork* are well-known [*esoteric programming languages*](https://en.wikipedia.org/wiki/Esoteric_programming_language).
 While both are fully *turing complete*, they are not intened to practical use. :wink:

 But each of them is an ideal candidate to learn how to write by yourself an *interpreter*, *REPL*, *compiler* or *virtual machine* and in overall - *play by doing it*.
-It is also an interesting place to learn and verify various concepts like e.g. *property based testing* (with [manopapad/proper](https://github.com/manopapad/proper)) or working with an amazing tracing support in *Erlang* (and equally terrific [ferd/recon](https://github.com/ferd/recon) library with facilities for analyzing / detecting common problems).
+It is also an interesting place to learn and verify various concepts like e.g. *property based testing* (with [manopapad/proper](https://github.com/manopapad/proper)) or working with an amazing tracing support in *Erlang* (and equally terrific [ferd/recon](https://github.com/ferd/recon) library with facilities for *analyzing*/*detecting* common problems in the systems built on top of *Erlang VM*).

 ## How to build and run it?